vectordotdev/vector/website/content/en/guides/level-up/_index.md

 ---
 title: Leveling up
-description: Go from zero to hero!
+description: Go from Vector beginner to pro!
+Everything you need to use Vector confidently.
 weight: 1
 ---